locationtech/geogig/doc/manual/source/repo/hooks.rst

 GeoGig also supports post-execution hooks.
 Post-execution hooks run **after** the operation has been executed.
 Because of when they run, they are not expected to throw exceptions.

-Post execution hooks should be used to perform management tasks once the corresponding operation has been executed. for instance, a post-execution hook linked to the export operation (``post_export``) can be used to execute mantainence operations on the data exported from GeoGig, like building spatial indexes or vacuuming a PostGIS table whenever data is exported from GeoGig into it.
+Post-execution hooks should be used to perform management tasks once the corresponding operation has been executed. for instance, a post-execution hook linked to the export operation (``post_export``) can be used to execute maintenance operations on the data exported from GeoGig, like building spatial indexes or vacuuming a PostGIS table whenever data is exported from GeoGig into it.

-A post execution hook is named using the prefix ``post_`` and the name of the operation after which it is to be executed, and the extension of the corresponding scripting language used.
+A post-execution hook is named using the prefix ``post_``, the name of the operation after which it is to be executed, and the extension of the corresponding scripting language used.

 .. todo::